Vyral/kerby-skurat-recruiting/_posts/2020-07-30-our-teams-core-values.md

 Our Core Values are the “secret sauce” and really the “benefits” because if you own them, you’re going to be serving clients, loving your work, and making a good income doing it… that is what we want and that should be what you want.

-1. **Be Humble.&nbsp;**We consider others important and we serve them.
+1. **Be Humble:**&nbsp;We consider others important and we serve them.
 We believe opportunity is based on humility and not entitlement.
-We serve based on our work ethic and we get ahead by serving ALL the clients regardless of race, religion, price point, etc. When we do that, we all win.&nbsp;
+We have strong work ethic and serve all clients regardless of race, religion, price point, etc. When we do that, we all win.&nbsp;

-2. **Be a Hustler.**&nbsp;We go and work hard, we are focused and work in a disciplined way to get what we want, we don’t wait for it to come to us.
-We are enthusiastic, energetic, tenacious and we want it\!
-We are hungry and work harder than anyone out there for our clients and their success\!
+2. **Be a Hustler:**&nbsp;We are focused and work in a disciplined way in order to achieve our goals.
+We are proactive and don’t just wait for things to come to us.
+We are enthusiastic, energetic, tenacious and we work hard to achieve results\!
+We are hungry and work hard for our clients.

-3. **Grow and Learn.**&nbsp;We believe in a culture of constant & never-ending improvement and growth.
-We feed our minds, our spirits, our creativity, our systems, our strategies and our thinking, all the time.
-We grow and get better every year.
+3. **Grow and Learn:**&nbsp;We believe in a culture of constant and never-ending improvement and growth.
+We feed our minds, spirits, creativity, systems, strategies and thinking on a continuous learning cycle.
+We are always growing and improving on a daily basis.

-4. **Positive Attitude.**&nbsp;We radiate the joy and energy that comes from knowing that everything is going to work out for the good (even though not always to the exact plan).
+4. **Positive Attitude:**&nbsp;We radiate the joy and energy that comes from knowing that everything is going to work out for the good, even when things don’t go exactly as planned.
 We bring our positive attitude to every situation because we believe we are the ones who set the tone in any and every situation, bringing endless smiles to those around us.

-5. **Never Problems, Only Solutions.**&nbsp;It is the attitude we take with our business.
-There are no problems that end as problems.
-Things can get worked out with our solution-oriented and “can do” attitude and as a result, we are the BEST Problem Solvers in the real estate game.
+5. **Never Problems, Only Solutions:**&nbsp;There are never problems, that can’t be solved with brainstorming and creativity.
+Issues can get resolved with our solution-oriented, can-do attitude.
+As a result, we are the best problem solvers to help our clients when issues arise.

 {% include full-post-cta.html %}